NHSDigital/record-a-vaccination-guidance/app/index.md

 ## If the service is unavailable

-You can [record your vaccinations using our paper form](/files/record-a-vaccination.docx) or your current point of care system if you cannot access the service.
+Find out [how to resolve or report issues](https://guide.ravs.england.nhs.uk/service-unavailable/).
+Or, [record your vaccinations using our paper form](/files/record-a-vaccination.docx) or your current point of care system.